canvasxyz/canvas/docs/6-networking.md

 })
 ```

-Join events will be broadcast whenever someone new joins the network, and leave events
+Join events will be triggered whenever someone new joins the network, and leave events
 will be triggered after that peer goes offline, after about a minute of inactivity.

-Detecting when a peer has left is more difficult, so we recommend filtering out peers
-that have a `lastSeen` value older than some inactivity threshold (e.g. 15 minutes).

 ## Listing online peers